 Flowers have played a significant role in the art and culture of Japan throughout history.
 Did you know that Japanese society has flower festivals for various distinctive Japanese flowers during their blooming seasons?
 You can also find the favored flowers on kimono fabrics and other traditional Japanese crafts.

 At The Bouqs Co., we love flowers and want you to find the right flowers for your recipient before you order flower delivery.
-Whether you know someone from Japan or you’re interested in learning about the country’s flowers, this article will teach you about the various species you can find there.
+Whether you know someone from there or you’re simply interested in learning about flowers native to Japan, this article will teach you about the various species you can find there.
 After reading it, you’ll be able to pick out the best Japanese flowers using the symbolism of hanakotoba.

 Native and Traditional Japanese Flowers and Their Hanakotoba